ssoonmi/05-20-Lecture-Notes/W15D3/README.md

 # LOs

-* Describe what a higher-order component (HOC) is

-* Write a higher-order component (HOC) that accepts a component as an argument and returns a new component

 * Use the React-Redux library's <Provider /> component to make your Redux store available to any nested components that have been wrapped in the connect function

 * Use the React-Redux library's connect function to give a component access to a Redux store

-* Write a selector to extract and format information from state stored in a Redux store

 * Use the React-Redux library's applyMiddleware function to configure one or more middleware when creating a store

 * Write a thunk action creator to make an asynchronous request to an API and dispatch an action when the response is received

-* Describe a situation where defining multiple containers for a single component is advantageous

-* Configure a React application to use the Redux development tools